ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Passive:
 : The connection will support the use of multiple paths if the Remote Endpoint requests it.

-The policy for using multiple paths is specified using the separate ```multipath-policy``` property, see {{multipath-policy}} below.
+The policy for using multiple paths is specified using the separate multipathPolicy property, see {{multipathPolicy}} below.
 To enable the peer endpoint to initiate additional paths towards a local address other than the one initially used, it is necessary to set the Alternative Addresses property (see {{altaddr}} below).

 Setting this property to "Active", can have privacy implications: It enables the transport to establish connectivity using alternate paths that might result in users being linkable across the multiple paths, even if the Advertisement of Alternative Addresses property (see {{altaddr}} below) is set to false.

 Enumeration values other than "Disabled" are interpreted as a preference for choosing protocols that can make use of multiple paths.
-The "Disabled" value implies a requirement not to use multiple paths in parallel but does not prevent choosing a protocol that is capable of using multiple paths, e.g., it does not prevent choosing TCP, but prevents sending the ```MP_CAPABLE``` option in the TCP handshake.
+The "Disabled" value implies a requirement not to use multiple paths in parallel but does not prevent choosing a protocol that is capable of using multiple paths, e.g., it does not prevent choosing TCP, but prevents sending the `MP_CAPABLE` option in the TCP handshake.

 ### Advertisement of Alternative Addresses {#altaddr}

 Name:
-: advertises-altaddr
+: advertisesAltaddr

 Type:
 : Boolean